 DAVID SALSA has been a regional theatre actor most of his career and spent 5 years as a company member of the Oregon Shakespeare Festival working in classic as well as new works.
 Productions include Midsummer Nights Dream, Much Ado About Nothing, Paradise Lost, A View From the Bridge, and the world premiere of American Night, The White Snake, Don Quixote and All They Way (as a member of the Black Swan Lab for new play development).
-TV/Film Credits include Castle, Criminal Minds, Days of Our Lives and MegaShark vs. MechaShark.
-David holds a BA from the University of Portland and a MFA from the Actors Studio in NYC and is a member of SAG/AFTRA and AEA.

-HEDY SONTAG was born in Poland and came to New York City at age eight.
-She studied ballet and art and graduated from the High School of Music and Art.
+TV/Film Credits include and graduated from the High School of Music and Art.
 She went on to study at Parson's School where she majored in Fine Art and Design and also studied fashion and illustration.
 She continued in music, singing and recording with Bob Crewe for whom she recorded 3 records with her singing group.
 Hedy studied acting with Lee Strasberg, Frank Corsaro, Allan Miller and Milton Katselas and performed plays at Ellen Steward's Café La Mama ETC where she also worked on Grotowski with Franz Marijnan.
 She worked on plays by Leonard Melfi, Sam Shepherd and Murry